elliot-wilson/poly-glot/README.md

 ### A Pre-Processed Dictionary

 * I started with a <a href="http://www.gwicks.net/dictionaries.htm" target="_blank">dictionary</a> of American English capped at 77,000 words.
 Larger dictionaries &mdash; such as the Scrabble dictionary, with around 279,000 words &mdash; took way too long to scan.
-* I pre-processed this dictionary to remove all words with < 4 letters, as well as words that had more than 7 unique letters.
-(Since you're limited to the letters in the honeycomb, words with too many different letters cannot ever be valid.)
+* I pre-processed this dictionary to remove all words with < 4 letters, as well as words that had more than 9 unique letters.
+(Since you're limited to the letters in the honeycomb, words with too many different letters cannot ever be valid.
+I could have set my limit at 7 unique letters, but I wanted my game to be able to grow.
+See below!)

 ### Algorithmic Shortcuts
 * My `generateLettersArr` function begins every letter-sequence with a vowel.
 This eliminates obviously bad sequences like `zxqrtvw`.